 Students will acquire basic competences in algorithmically oriented mathematics.

-• Groups, Construction of Z, Minimum and Maximum and Matlab III
+• Groups, Construction of Z, Minimum and Maximum, and Matlab

 • Condition Number and Landau Symbol